leogx9r/ryzen_smu/README.md

 Note: File is a 64 bit word encoded in little-endian binary order.

-#### `/sys/kernel/ryzen_smu_drv/pm_table_type`
+#### `/sys/kernel/ryzen_smu_drv/pm_table_version`

-On supported platforms, which are Matisse and Renoir systems, this lists the type of the PM table.
+On supported platforms, which are Matisse and Renoir systems, this lists the version of the PM table.

-The following table lists the known characteristics per type:
+The following table lists the known characteristics per version:

 Note: File is a 32 bit word encoded in little-endian binary order.